 Moreover, Zara’s production centralization gives the company a competitive advantage by minimizing the lead-time of their goods when it comes to the product distribution.
 This is cost-effective due to the close proximities of the distribution center in Arteixo and their factories in Coruña.

 In the distribution center, products are inspected and immediately shipped, since Zara’s distribution center is a place where merchandise is moved rather than stored.
-Then, to increase delivery speed, the shipments are scheduled by zones and shipped by way of air or land.
+Then, to reduce the shipping time, the shipments are scheduled by zones and shipped by way of air or land.

 Zara’s strong distribution network enables the business to deliver goods to its European branches within 24 hours, and to its American and Asian outlets in less than 40 hours.
 According to Nelson Fraiman, a professor who wrote a 2010 case study about Zara, the fast-fashion giant can get a product out from concept to shelf in just 15 days, while the industry standard is up to 6 months.